Credit Card Processing Guidelines

 - Any media, including paper copies that contain cardholder information, must be treated as confidential.

-- Hand deliver manual credit card payment slips or Direct Deposit Reports that include credit card processing data to the Cashier's Office on a daily basis using a secure envelope and a procedure for verifying delivery.
+- Hand deliver manual credit card payment slips or Miscellaneous A/R reports that include credit card processing data to the Cashier's Office on a daily basis using a secure envelope and a procedure for verifying delivery.

 - Any paper copies of cardholder information must be securely stored in a locked location when not in use.